OneSignal/OneSignal-Flutter-SDK/README.md

 ---

-[OneSignal](https://onesignal.com/) is a free push notification service for mobile apps.
+[OneSignal](https://onesignal.com/) is a free email, sms, push notification, and in-app message service for mobile apps.
 This SDK makes it easy to integrate your Flutter iOS and/or Android apps with OneSignal.

 <p align="center"><img src="https://app.onesignal.com/images/android_and_ios_notification_image.gif" width="500" alt="Flutter Notification"></p>